tofgau/bee/README.md

-# bee - A simple - monolitic & autonomous - system to monitor and alarms what you want.
-JUst upload an HTTP state
+# bee - A simple - monolitic & autonomous - system to monitor, keep tracks and alarms what you want.
+Just upload an HTTPx state.
 If have been working more than ten years as subcontractor in places where nothing is working easily.

 I am recoding in GO "bee", a tool I developped ten years ago in oder to empower enginners.